 “a highly regarded attorney . . . a man of letters with noble values and an abiding love of America and its promise” Michael Miller, New York Law Journal (June 19, 2014)

 A past president of the Law & Humanities Institute, Dan has coupled a busy law practice with frequent writing and speaking about the law.
-He has published nine non-fiction law-related books, eighteen law review articles, and hundreds of essays and book reviews (many in the New York Law Journal).
-His work has also appeared in the New York Times, Wall Street Journal, Chicago Tribune, Baltimore Sun, and Boston Globe, and has been cited by a number of courts, including the U.S. Supreme Court.
-Dan’s most recent book — The Second Greatest American — was published in June 2017 and is a study of Oliver Wendell Holmes, Jr.
+He has published ten non-fiction law-related books, eighteen law review articles, and hundreds of essays and book reviews (many in the New York Law Journal).
+His work has also appeared in the New York Times, Wall Street Journal, Chicago Tribune, Baltimore Sun, USA Today, and Boston Globe, and has been cited by a number of courts, including the U.S. Supreme Court.
+Dan’s most recent book — Uncle Sam Wanted Me — is about his experience as a draftee in the U.S. Army during the Vietnam Era and was published last year.
+In 2020 he published Legal Writing and the Lone Ranger, and in 2017 Dan published a book-length study of Oliver Wendell Holmes, Jr. titled The Second Greatest American, one of Lawline’s “20 Books for Your 2020 Reading List.”

 After publishing his influential book in 1994 on Shakespeare and the Law — Kill all the Lawyers?
 (Princeton U. Press) — Dan was invited to participate in several moot courts based on Shakespeare’s plays.
-Over the years, Dan has both defended Hamlet and later prosecuted him, represented Shylock and in another moot court represented his nemesis Antonio, and once represented King Lear in an effort to recover the gifts given to his daughters Goneril and Regan when Lear arguably lacked the required mental capacity.
+Over the years, Dan has both defended Hamlet and later prosecuted him, represented Shylock and in another moot court represented his nemesis Antonio, and once represented King Lear in an effort to recover the gifts given to his evil daughters Goneril and Regan when Lear arguably lacked the required mental capacity.
 Dan’s Shakespeare moot courts have taken place at the New York City Bar Association (N.Y.
 Times, Oct.
 18, 1994), the Shakespeare Society (N.Y.
 Times, Nov.
-17, 2004), Yale Law School, Cardozo Law School, Hofstra Law School, and Weill Cornell Medical College.
+17, 2004), Yale Law School, Cardozo Law School (The New Yorker, Dec.
+22, 2008), Hofstra Law School, and Weill Cornell Medical College (Cornell Chronicle, Oct.
+20, 2006).

-During the Vietnam era, Dan served on active duty in the U.S. Army from 1969-71 with the First Armored Division and the First Cavalry Division.
+During the Vietnam era, Dan served in the U.S. Army on active duty in 1969-71 with the First Armored Division and the First Cavalry Division.
 He was a legal clerk on the prosecution team in the 1970 My Lai Massacre court-martial of one of Lt.
 William Calley’s platoon sergeants.
-While in the Army, Dan wrote two articles, later published in the Yale Law Journal, on military law and the My Lai case.
-Both articles were cited by the courts, one by the U.S. Supreme Court.
-At the end of his tour of duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”
+Based on that experience, Dan wrote two articles for the Yale Law Journal that were cited by the courts, one by the U.S. Supreme Court.
+At the end of his tour of active duty, Specialist Fifth Class Kornstein was awarded the Army Commendation Medal for “exceptionally meritorious service.”
+In 1979, Dan testified in Congress on behalf of the NYC Bar Association regarding reinstituting registration for the draft.

 - Successfully represented a prominent sculptor (Winston Chruchill’s grandaughter) who sued because a number of her original sculptures were broken while in the care and custody of defendants.
 After discovery and mediation, the matter settled favorably.
 Sandys v.
 Inson Dubois Wood LLC (Sup Ct.
 N.Y.
 Co.
 2017).